 The medical field didn’t believe at the time that bacteria could survive in stomach acid.
-But Marshall was certain he was onto something.
+But Marshall was .
 So, he took matters into his own hands.
 Or in this case, his own stomach.

 He drank a solution containing H. pylori, thinking he’d get a stomach ulcer sometime in the far future.
 But he quickly developed minor symptoms, like nausea and bad breath.
 And in less than a week, he started vomiting, too.

 During an endoscopy shortly thereafter, it was found that the H. pylori had already filled his stomach with advanced bacterial colonies.
 Marshall had to take antibiotics to keep the infection from causing potentially deadly inflammation and gastrointestinal disease.

 It turned out : Bacteria could indeed cause gastric disease.